kalgynirae/lumeh.org/pages/wiki/linux/bash-configuration.md

 HISTFILE=~/.bash_history_actual
 ```

-**Explanation:** Bash's default behavior is to keep only 500 entries in the
+**Explanation:** Bash’s default behavior is to keep only 500 entries in the
 history file.
 If you run Bash without loading your personal configs, Bash will
 truncate the history file to 500 entries when it exits.
 Using a nonstandard
 history file ensures that Bash will only touch *your* history file when it has